endevver/mt-plugin-imagecropper/README.md

-# Image Cropper Plugin for Movable Type #
+# Image Cropper Plugin for Melody/Movable Type #

-The Image Cropper Plugin for Movable Type provides a simple user interface for managing and generating custom thumbnails from any image asset managed by Movable Type.
+The Image Cropper Plugin provides a simple user interface for managing and generating custom thumbnails from your image assets.

 The plugin was specifically designed to addressed the case where publishers want the ability to produce different thumbnails